EXTRAORDINARY STUDENT EXPERIENCES

 Shakesperience is a an immersive learning experience that turns the Stratford Festival, in Stratford, Ontario, into our classroom.
 This is an intensive field study course designed to take students on a deep dive to understand the inner workings of North America's largest repertory theatre.

-The mission of H&S is to enable students and professors from across Canada to connect and share their research in a comfortable, collaborative environment that fosters the pursuit of knowledge and the love of learning.
+The mission of Heart & Soul is to enable students and professors from across Canada to connect and share their research in a comfortable, collaborative environment that fosters the pursuit of knowledge and the love of learning.
 This is a chance to network, build connections, and encounter different world-views and perspectives all while highlighting undergraduate academia and scholarship.